Jacksonbab/SE4ML-project/README.md

 If this script return error, it means the camera is busy; try run ``./kill.sh`` or check ./kill.sh 's content to see how to kill ongoing process that occupies the camera.
 Alternatively ``run sudo chmod 777 -R /dev/video0 `` if it is a permission issue

-For running the data collection code run this command in another terminal.
+In /home/husarion/ros2_tutorial_workspace run the following command in another terminal.
 ```
 ./run.sh
 ```
-# Collection Prodcedure.
+# Collection Prodcedure
 Once you have run ``./run.sh`` press Y on gamepad to start collection. press A when you finish collection.